Tournament Headquarters will be located at Wesst Creek; 12575 West Creek Parkway, Henrico, VA 23238; Tournament Director: Steve D’Adamo; 804-288-4625

-Team Check-in/Registration will occur at West Creek for August 11th 1 hour before the team’s first game on Saturday.
+Team Check-in/Registration will occur at West Creek on August 10th 1 hour before the team’s first game on Saturday.

 Team Check-in/Registration Requirements